sebastienwallukat/CR_sql_library/01_Tools/BigQuery_for_Risk_Analysis.md

-# BigQuery Guide for Credit Risk Analysis
+# BigQuery for Risk Analysis

 This guide provides practical instructions for using Google BigQuery for credit risk analysis at Shopify, focusing on best practices, optimization, and common use cases.